You can configure and change encoding for directories or files including the properties files.

 Change explicit encoding information.
 Use error highlighting to recognize wrong encoding and press Ctrl+Space to have a list of available encodings displayed:

-To change encoding of a single file that doesn't contain explicit encoding
+Change encoding of a single file that doesn't contain explicit encoding

 Open the desired file for editing.

-Select the desired encoding from the pop-up window.
+Select the desired encoding from the popup.